Eyob721/alx-low_level_programming/0x12-singly_linked_lists/README.md

   - a function that prints a singly linked list and returns te number of nodes printed.
 - 1-list_len.c
   - a function that returns the number of elements in a linked list_t list.
+- 2-add_node.c
+  - a function that adds a new node at the beginning of list_t list.
+  - it returns the address of the new element.